 This screen works alongside the Add Historical Lines button on a sales order.
 It allows you to define some formatting, so that you can draw attention to specific product sales for the customer.
 In the example above, sales of Espresso Machines will be highlighted in brown.

 If you choose a customer account at the top of this screen, and then click the Edit button, you are presented with the following options for that combination:

-In this Historical Notes screen, you can specify whether this formatting should apply to all occurrences of this stock code being sold to this customer, or just to a specific sales order line.
-You can choose a colour, enter the hover note (which will then appear when the user hovers over that line) and a hyperlink note (which will then cause the stock code to appear as if a hyperlink, and then display the hyperlink note when the user clicks on that link).
+In this Historical Notes screen, you can choose a colour, enter the hover note (which will then appear when the user hovers over that line) and a hyperlink note (which will then cause the stock code to appear as if a hyperlink, and then display the hyperlink note when the user clicks on that link).

 Enable Kitting features: This setting adds functionality for our Kitting module into the Add Historical Lines screen within a sales order.
 It adds a Build Kit column against each line, and an Auto complete kit build check box that will automatically build required kits (including issuing the components), or report if it’s not able to do so.

 Enable forward order enquiry: This features adds Forward Orders (unallocated sales orders) and additional fields for Quote and Pro Forma order quantities to the stock item balances screen.

 Use confirmed option on purchase orders: This is a simple check box on the purchase order to show it has been acknowledged by the supplier.

 Enable purchase order tracking: This setting enables the Tracking Dates tab on purchase orders.